Program day 2

 9:45 CET Plenary 3: Facing the industry challenges, correction and prevention

-The growing population and changing consumption behavior of consumers lead to growing animal protein consumption that will also lead to increasing demand for feed materials.
-Having that, the whole industry must be ready to face several challenges:
+The growing population and changing behaviour of consumers leads to growing animal protein consumption and will therefore also lead to an increase of demand for feed materials.
+Having said that, the whole industry must be ready to face several challenges:

-First, the climate goals are demanding to reduce the greenhouse gases in the animal production and feed contributes to that.
+Firstly, the climate goals are demanding to reduce the greenhouse emissions in the animal production and feed contributes to that.

-Secondly, differences on governmental policies and regulations to realize this climate goals could challenge the feed industry around the globe.
+Secondly, differences on governmental policies and regulations to realize these climate goals could challenge the feed industry around the globe.

-And lastly, national cultures are different in the several regions and therefore feed safety culture around the world can also be different.
-That can have an impact on the feed safety management in a company.
+And lastly, national cultures in countries are different in several regions and therefore feed safety culture around the world can also be different.
+This could have an impact on feed safety management in a company.

-Are these challenges are recognizable?
-How does the feed industry can act on it?
+Are these challenges recognizable?
+And how does the feed industry act on it?

-In many regions the demand for non-GMO and organic feed are continuously growing that causes scarcity of feed materials.
-Many private and non-governmental organizations are exerting efforts to address the effect of this on feed supply and the safety of the products.
-This includes responsible fishmeal production, responsible soy and palm oil are the most important commodities (collective soy initiative, soy retail group).
+In many regions, the demand for non-GMO and organic feed are continuously growing that causes scarcity of feed materials.
+Many private and non-governmental organizations are exerting efforts to address the effect of this on feed supply, and the safety of products.
+This includes responsible fishmeal production, responsible soy and palm oil.
+They form the most important commodities (collective soy initiative, soy retail group).